DeREVIEWtive/dereviewtive.github.io/lessons/trigo.md

 Trigonometric Functions

 # Derivatives of Trigonometric Functions
-With this section we’re going to start looking at the derivatives of functions other than polynomials or roots of polynomials.
-We’ll start this process off by taking a look at the derivatives of the six trig functions.
-Two of the derivatives will be derived.
-The remaining four are left to you and will follow similar proofs for the two given here.
+This part is going to be about the derivatives of functions that aren't polynomials or roots of polynomials.
+We will begin this process by examining the derivatives of the six trigonometric functions.
+Two of the derivatives will be calculated.
+The other four are up to you and will adhere to similar proofs for the two provided here.
-Before we actually get into the derivatives of the trig functions we need to give a couple of limits that will show up in the derivation of two of the derivatives.
+Prior to delving into the derivatives of trigonometric functions, we must present a few limits that will appear in the derivation of two specific derivatives
 ## Fact
 <math display="block">
     <munder>